itsallan/firebase-realtimedb-to-supabase/README.md

 4. Include the API key as well.
 5. Click the button below to start uploading your JSON data.
 You'll see a progress bar indicating the transfer status.

-That's it!
-Your data will be seamlessly transferred from Firebase Realtime Database to Supabase, retaining its integrity and data types.

-Export your json

 ## Authors